carlosperate/awesome-microbit/README.md

 All these projects contain steps and resources required for reproduction.

-- [Quiz:bit](https://github.com/lancaster-university/quiz-bit) - BBC micro:bit programs and a matching application for providing a quiz-voter-style service using micro:bits as the controls.
 - [JUST DO IoT](https://hackaday.io/project/12164-just-do-iot) - Connect the micro:Bit to the LoRaWAN network, includes open source hardware microbit connector board.
 - [Micro:Bob](https://hackaday.io/project/8643-microbob) - Simple bipedal robot controlled by a micro:bit.
 - Coffee Timer ([1](https://www.norwegiancreations.com/2016/09/coffee-timer-part-1-the-first-prototype-based-on-the-bbc-microbit/), [2](https://www.norwegiancreations.com/2016/10/coffee-timer-part-2-low-power-wireless-on-the-bbc-microbit/), [3](https://www.norwegiancreations.com/2016/11/coffee-timer-part-3-enclosures/)) - Three part article describing how to augment a coffee maker with an micro:bit indicator, options for low power communication, and creating a custom enclosure.